wheelofheaven/wheelofheaven.io/CODE_OF_CONDUCT.md

 # Code of Conduct

+Simple Code of Conduct.
+Without bloat.
+Basically, show dignity and integrity and don't trample around, and you're going to be fine.

 ## Principles

 - Respect: Treat others as you'd like to be treated.
 No insults or personal attacks.
 - Collaboration: Work together to build something great.
 Share knowledge and help others.
-- Constructive Feedback: Offer and accept feedback graciously.
-It's about the code, not the person.
+- Constructive feedback: Offer and accept feedback graciously.
+It's about content, not the person.
-- Keep It Professional: Stay focused on the project and its goals.
+- Keep it professional: Stay focused on the project and its goals.

 ## Unacceptable Behavior